 40% of C-level executives of large companies say they can’t find enough qualified and diverse talent.
 But does talent always show on a resumé?
 If you’re really looking for talent, use methods that allow candidates to prove their skills.

 Case-based screening is based on work samples solved anonymously.
 How does that work?

-When you’re trying to fill in a vacancy, a case is customised to test the skills needed for that position within your organisation specifically.
+When you’re trying to fill in a vacancy, a case is tailored to test the skills needed for that position within your organisation specifically.
 Do you need a designer for your marketing team?
 Ask them to prepare an advertisement.
 Perhaps a copywriter?
 Let them write a piece based on your company’s needs.